The DyslexiaHelp Team

 Joanne Marttila Pierson, Ph.D., CCC-SLP

-In addition to writing for and managing the website, my eyes read every piece of content on DyslexiaHelp prior to it going live.
-It truly is a gift to work on this website, to have seen it come to fruition, and be a part of the team that offers this free curriculum and resource center to anyone with internet access.
+In addition to writing for and managing DyslexiaHelp, I read and approve every piece of content prior to it going live.
+You can say "the buck stops here."
+It truly is a gift to work on this website, to have seen it come to fruition, and be a part of the outstanding team that offers this free resource to anyone with internet access.
 Hats off to our donor!

 The DyslexiaHelp Design Team